 How Do You Make Chili Thicker?

-If you prefer a thicker broth, you can add flour or cornmeal.
+If you prefer a thicker broth, you can add flour, cornmeal, or corn starch.
 However, don’t add it directly to the hot chili, or you’ll wind up with clumps.

-I put a small amount of water in a bowl and add a tablespoon of corn meal (or flour).
+Put a small amount of water in a bowl and add a tablespoon of whatever thickener you decide to use.
 Then mix it with a whisk.
 Once it’s thoroughly mixed, slowly stir it into the chili.

 How Do You Tone Down Chili That’s Too Spicy?

 It’s easy to get carried away with chili powder.
 When that happens, add more of the other ingredients, like another can of tomatoes or seasoning blend.
-You can also add sour cream to each person’s bowl for additional flavor.
+You can also add sour cream to each person’s bowl to tone down the heat and for additional flavor.

 Try These Desserts